zer0fixer/MAS-Extraplus/README.md

-# ⚠ Hello again, you can download the base code of this submod, but you might encounter some errors since it is in beta!
+# 💚 There is already a pre-release available for you to download in the releases section.
 <p align="center">
   <img src="https://github.com/Zero-Fixer/MAS-Extraplus-EN/assets/142945683/0276af8f-5de5-43b6-b581-d2b9edf1a889">
 </p>